minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 a search for "MySQL" and read the item entitled "Installing MySQL").

-Especially note that the pre-installed version of MySQL on Mac OS X Server starts the MySQL user with the command `safe_mysqld' instead of `mysqld_safe'.
+Especially note that the pre-installed version of MySQL on Mac OS X Server is started with the command `safe_mysqld' instead of `mysqld_safe'.

 If you previously used Marc Liyanage's MySQL packages for Mac OS X from `http://www.entropy.ch', you can simply follow the update instructions for packages using the binary installation layout as given on his pages.

-If you are upgrading from Marc's version or from the Mac OS X Server version of MySQL to the official MySQL PKG, you also need to convert the existing MySQL privilege tables using the `mysql_fix_privilege_tables' script, since some new security privileges have been added.  *Note Upgrading-from-3.23::.
+If you are upgrading from Marc's 3.23.xx versions or from the Mac OS X Server version of MySQL to the official MySQL PKG, you also need to convert the existing MySQL privilege tables to the current format, because some new security privileges have been added.  *Note Upgrading-grant-tables::.

+If you would like to automatically start up MySQL during system bootup, you also need to install the MySQL Startup Item.
+Starting with MySQL 4.0.15, it is part of the Mac OS X installation disk images as a separate installation package.
+Simply double-click the `MySQLStartupItem.pkg' icon and follow the instructions to install it.

+Note that this only has to be done once!
+There is no need to install the Startup Item every time you upgrade the MySQL package.

+The Startup Item will be installed into `/Library/StartupItems/MySQL'.
+It adds a variable `MYSQLCOM=-YES-' to the system configuration file `/etc/hostconfig'.
+If you would like to disable the automatic startup of MySQL, simply change this variable to `MYSQLCOM=-NO-'.

+On Mac OS X Server, the Startup Item installation script will automatically disable the startup of the default MySQL installation by changing the variable `MYSQL' in `/etc/hostconfig' to `MYSQL=-NO-'.
+This is to avoid conflicts on bootup.
+However, it does not shut down an already running MySQL server.

 After the installation, you can start up MySQL by running the following commands in a terminal window.
 Please note that you need to have administrator privileges to perform this task.

+If you have installed the Startup Item:

+     shell> sudo /Library/StartupItems/MySQL/MySQL start
+     (Enter your password, if necessary)
+     (Press Control-D or enter "exit" to exit the shell)

+If you don't use the Startup Item, enter the following command sequence:

      shell> cd /usr/local/mysql
      shell> sudo ./bin/mysqld_safe
      (Enter your password, if necessary)
      (Press Control-Z)
      shell> bg
-     (Press Control-D to exit the shell)
+     (Press Control-D or enter "exit" to exit the shell)

 You should now be able to connect to the MySQL server, for example, by running `/usr/local/mysql/bin/mysql'.